dsnatochy/vpress/guides/giftcard/README.md

-# Building a GIft Card Provider
+# Building a gift card app